-What started with a simple question of “How can we help just five little girls?” lead to establishing a non-profit with a residential school and various other programs!
-2016 was the started but we aren’t anywhere close to finished!
+What started with a simple question of “How can we help just five little girls?” lead to establishing a non-profit with a residential school!
 Watch this video to learn more about how Changing Destiny came to be.

 We believe English education has the power to break the cycle of injustice and lack of opportunity in a family’s life and give a child a chance in the ever-growing, modern South Asia and world.